SIVF: GPU-Resident IVF Index for Streaming Vector Search: Evaluation

 \subsection{Experimental Setup}

+To ensure a comprehensive evaluation, we adopt a two-tiered baseline strategy.
+First, our primary baseline is the standard Faiss GPU IVF, which serves as a direct architectural counterpart; this allows us to isolate the performance gains specifically attributable to our proposed memory management innovations, excluding confounding factors from differing algorithmic paradigms.
+Second, to position SIVF within the broader indexing landscape, we in Section~\ref{sec:eval_non_ivf} compare against representative non-IVF indices, including GPU CAGRA~\cite{10597683} (dynamic graph), GPU Flat (brute-force), HNSW~\cite{malkov2018efficient} (dynamic graph), NSG~\cite{10.14778/3303753.3303754} (static graph), and LSH~\cite{10.1145/997817.997857} (hashing).

-We specifically verify against Faiss GPU IVF to isolate the performance gains attributable to our architectural innovations (memory management), excluding confounding factors from differing algorithmic paradigms (e.g., graph-based indices).
-All experiments were conducted on a bare-metal node from the Chameleon Cloud testbed~\cite{keahey2020lessons} (CHI@UC site).
+Most experiments were conducted on a bare-metal node from the Chameleon Cloud testbed~\cite{keahey2020lessons} (CHI@UC site).
 The platform is equipped with dual-socket Intel Xeon Gold 6126 CPUs (Skylake microarchitecture), providing a total of 24 physical cores (48 threads with Hyper-Threading) clocked at 2.60 GHz.
 The host memory consists of 192 GiB of RAM.
-For acceleration, the node features an NVIDIA Quadro RTX 6000 GPU with 24 GB of GDDR6 memory.
-The system runs on a Ubuntu 24.04 environment with the CUDA toolkit installed.

-To ensure statistical reliability, each reported data point represents the average of at least three independent executions.
+For acceleration, the node features an NVIDIA Quadro RTX 6000 GPU with 24 GB of GDDR6 VRAM.
+The system runs on a Ubuntu 24.04 environment with the CUDA toolkit installed: Driver ver.
+560.35.05 and CUDA ver.
+12.6.
+Each reported data point represents the average of at least three independent executions.
 Error bars are omitted in figures where the standard deviation is negligible to maintain visual clarity.
-Unless explicitly stated (as in Section~\ref{sec:eval_real_world}), our experiments utilize synthetic datasets consisting of random vectors generated from a uniform distribution.
-We employ this configuration as a neutral baseline to isolate system-level overheads (e.g., memory allocation, PCIe transfer) from data distribution effects.
-Note that because uniform data lacks the clustering structure inherent in real-world applications, the performance advantages of SIVF in microbenchmarks are primarily architectural and appear more conservative than those observed on real-world datasets.